Family Resource Centre

 Our Charitable Registration number is: 13586 6721 RR0001

 We are open to everyone who needs our help, regardless of ability, financial status, nationality, ethnicity or religion.
 We currently serve a variety of individuals in the community.
-Through programs like Sara’s Corner, We Need a Break, Breakfast Club, After School Club, March Break Camp and Summer Camp, we serve children from birth to age 12.
+Through programs like Little Angel’s Corner, We Need a Break, Breakfast Club, After School Club, March Break Camp and Summer Camp, we serve children from birth to age 12.
 Each of these services provides an inclusive environment where children with developmental/physical challenges can interact with their “able” peers.
 Our parent relief programs and support groups enable caregivers to better face the challenges encountered in raising a child.

 Our aim at St. Bernadette’s Family Resource Centre is not only to provide supportive services to caregivers, but to enhance and improve the quality of life of each individual who takes part in any one of our programs.
 On average, we serve about 350 children, youth and adults in the city of Toronto.
 We also serve youth/adults ages 18+, through our day program called, St. Jude’s Academy of the Arts.

 I felt that it was important for me to take the time and share the miraculous story of the formation of St. Bernadette’s Family Resource Centre.
 It was initiated out of love for His children by our Lord.
 In 1987, I was introduced to a spiritual woman who did not know anything about my life before she met me.
 At this point of my life, I had a small child, very little faith and a lot of confusion and difficulties.
 The lady that I had met was aware through the grace of God, of all my difficulties.
 Not only was she able to confirm my fears and my personal problems, but was sent to me as God’s messenger to renew and revive my lost faith.